Liang-Yuanming/restapidocs/README.md

 All templates are provided by example:

 * [Examples](examples) - For each template, a completed anonymised example.
-Where possible this example comes from a real project.
+Where possible these examples come from real projects.

 ## Free